Fastmail: Technology

 The site developers are among active contributors to the widely used Cyrus IMAP open source software project and include the lead developer and maintainer of Perl module Mail::IMAPTalk.

 Fastmail supported the development of the free software webmail interface Roundcube and developed JMAP – a new open email protocol.

 Fastmail also provides for two-factor login using a YubiKey.
 While associating one or more YubiKeys with a Fastmail account will not prevent normal logins, it allowed for logging on to an email account with just a YubiKey and its auto-generated one-time passwords, making it suitable for accessing email on public machines.
 The YubiKey-only login feature was discontinued in July 2016, as it was rarely used, according to the Fastmail team.

 The email service also supports the U2F and the TOTP protocol as a secondary sign-in factor, allowing users to sign in with their password and a security token as an extra security feature.
+In August 2024 Fastmail introduced support for passwordless authentication with passkeys.